Solana

-An SDK that intercepts HTTP 402 responses and resolves them automatically on testnet.
+Solana and Base (Ethereum L2) out of the box.
 Your code calls fetch - we handle wallets, faucets, and on-chain payment.
+Devnet, testnet, or mainnet.
+Zero config.

 Two sides.
 Both simple.